-Provide the name of any such document and the timeframe covered.
-Topic area Topic area Topic area Topic area Topic area Other Sustainable Procurement Policy The SPP is an internal document and not on the website therefore no link available.
+Topic area Topic area Topic area Topic area Topic area Waste Manage- ment Local Development Plan Local Development Plan 2015 - 2020 Policy 18 - waste Land Use Local Development Plan Local Development Plan 2015 - 2020 Land use is featured throughout the LDP however the most relevant policies are Policy 1 Spatial Strategy Policy 2 Climate Change Policy 14 Green network and greenspace Other Sustainable Procurement Policy The SPP is an internal document and not on the website therefore no link available.
 A word version is available if required 2016 - 2019 The sustainable procurement policy outlines how the Council will use their procurement practices to help tackle climate change action.
-The policy is currently being renewed and will be published before 2020 Adaptation Biodiversity Strategy https://www.southlanarkshire.gov.u k/downloads/file/1191/biodiversity strategy 2018 - 2022 2018 - 2022 Climate change adaptation is incorporated into Chapter 3: Our eco-systems and challanges Adaptation Local Transport Strategy http://www.southlanarkshire.gov.uk/ downloads/download/107/local_tra nsport_strategy 2013 - 2023 LTS includes adaptation through Flood Risk Management Adaptation Sustainable and Climate Change Development Strategy https://www.southlanarkshire.gov.u k/downloads/file/12055/sustainable development_and_climate_chang e_strategy_2017-2022 2017-2022 Strategic Outcome: The Council's strategies, plans and policies support communities to live more sustainably, reduce carbon emissions and adapt to changing climate Energy efficiency Carbon Management Plan https://www.southlanarkshire.gov.u k/downloads/file/12689/carbon_ma nagement_plan_2018 2018 Energy from the Council's buildings and street lighting are two of the sources of carbon emissions within the boundaries of the Council's carbon footprint Energy efficiency Local Housing Strategy http://www.southlanarkshire.gov.uk/ downloads/file/11758/local_housing strategy_2017-2022 2017-2022 Chapter 2: Housing Quality and Energy Efficiency Waste manage- ment Sustainable Development and Climate Change Strategy https://www.southlanarkshire.gov.u k/downloads/file/12055/sustainable development_and_climate_chang e_strategy_2017-2022 2017-2022 Included in the of the Strategy's framework to achieve the outcomes (Appendix 3): Continue to divert waste from landfill by providing and encourage the effective use of waste management services across South Lanarkshire
+The policy will not be refreshed as sustainable procurement will be included in the refresh of the Council's procurement strategy Adaptation Biodiversity Strategy Biodiversity Strategy 2018 - 2022 Climate change adaptation is incorporated into Chapter 3: Our eco-systems and challenges Adaptation Local Transport Strategy Local Transport Strategy 2013 - 2023 LTS includes adaptation through Flood Risk Management Adaptation Sustainable and Climate Change Development Strategy Sustainable Development and Climate Change Strategy 2017-2022 2017-2022 Strategic Outcome: The Council's strategies, plans and policies support communities to live more sustainably, reduce carbon emissions and adapt to changing climate Energy efficiency Carbon Management Plan Carbon Management Plan 2018 2018 Energy from the Council's buildings and street lighting are two of the sources of carbon emissions within the boundaries of the Council's carbon footprint